thetechnodragon/lithier-android/README.md

 lithier-android
 ===============
-input goes into the bin folder at root directory edit application.xml to reflect the new version name and to call for the version you want to package delve into the batch files to learn what i does you will need to install the apache flex sdk into C:\Code\Flex_4_11 in order for the batc files to locate it coc manages its input files as coc.swf so as to avoid having to edit things
+input goes into the bin folder at root directory its been edited so that it takes an input as MVOL.swf so no editing is required delve into the batch files to learn what it does you will need to install the apache flex sdk into C:\Code\Flex_4_11 in order for the batch files to locate it its basically a place click and done thing